JevonThompsonx/workScripts/updatingSoftware/README.md

     ```
     (Use with caution and understand the security implications of execution policies.)

+    For the Egnyte Nuke & Update scripts, specifically, you might need to set a less restrictive policy:
+    ```powershell
+    Set-ExecutionPolicy -Scope Process Unrestricted
+    ```

 ## Exit Codes

 * `0`: Script completed successfully.